The Ultimate Guide To Vegan!

 Chapter 9.
 Watch Out For The Vegan Police!

-They say “there is no such thing as a stupid question”, but we’ll have to disagree.
+They say “there is no such thing as a stupid question”, but the vegan police have to disagree.

 Be a vegan for long enough – and you’ll become a walking encyclopaedia of human stupidity.

-You will be very likely to hear every single silly unreasonable question/comment/quip about the vegan lifestyle.
+You will be very likely to hear every single silly unreasonable question/comment/quip about the vegan lifestyle, from non-vegans and amazingly vegans themselves!

-You will soon learn to come up with your own retort to every single one!
+You will soon learn to come up with your own Hilarious reply to every single one!

-If you’re only just building your response collection, however, you may benefit from a little bit of help.
+If you’re only just building your response collection you may benefit from a little bit of help.

 This is exactly why we’re here today!